-There’s also ample evidence to suggest asbestos exposure increases the risk of cancers of the stomach, rectum, and colon.
+There’s also ample evidence to suggest that asbestos exposure increases the risk of stomach, rectum, and colon cancers.
 Asbestos can also cause secondhand injuries or disease, as asbestos fibers can attach to clothing or equipment and be carried into homes or offices.

 How We Can Help

 We may be able to help you pay for medical treatment or other expenses through a personal injury claim or lawsuit.
-All first-responders, volunteers, victims, and those who were at Ground Zero are eligible for compensation through the September 11th Victim Compensation Fund.
+All first responders, volunteers, victims, and those at Ground Zero are eligible for compensation through the September 11th Victim Compensation Fund.
 This fund was put in place specifically to provide financial help to anyone present at the WTC bombing site, the Pentagon crash site, or the Pennsylvania crash site on 9/11.
-The fund has been reauthorized three times, and the last bill signed by President Trump in 2019 authorized funding through December of 2090.
+The fund has been reauthorized thrice, and the last bill signed by President Trump in 2019 authorized funding through December of 2090.

-If you suffered harm due to asbestos exposure at Ground Zero, chances are you are eligible for compensation through the VCF.
+If you suffered harm from asbestos exposure at Ground Zero, chances are you are eligible for compensation through the VCF.

 Why Do I Need a Lawyer for My 9/11 Asbestos Claim?